 ” OK.
 So how are we doing in terms of our relationships with this account?
 And how does this relationship scale with time and corporate actions?”

 The question didn’t surprise.
-For you yourself have been looking for solutions since the time people issues have been surfacing at the key account.
+For you, yourself have been looking for solutions since the time people issues have been surfacing at the key account.

-Key Account Management Relationships are core
+Key Account Management Relationships are the core

 Such gaps are identified because the key account management strategy missed considering such factors in the overall strategy.
 It does happen that while collaborating with the key account for value creation, teams from the key account side tend to discount disruptions that could emerge from their side.
 It is natural for key accounts to be more cautious about their suppliers.
-An established key account management process driven using systems and structure can very well address such limitations.
+An established strategic account management process driven using systems and structure can very well address such limitations.

-At times, the hunting nature of business at supplier organizations also tends to impact the focus on relationships within key accounts.
+At times, the hunting nature of the business at supplier organizations also tends to impact the focus on relationships within key accounts.

 These are mostly operational issues that are discovered only when they happen.
 The reasons could range from incorrectly updating the CRM to not documenting minutes from the last meeting.